Secrets of the Netflix 'Love Is Blind' Dating Pods

 Bars.
 Parties.
 Volleyball teams.
 Dating apps.
-For singles, the question of where people meet is crucial.
+For singles, the question of where people meet is vital.

 That's why, ostensibly, Cole and 29 other singles have opted to go looking for love not in a crowded club or bustling bookstore.
 Instead, they've headed into "pods" just big enough to hold a couch and all their expectations the person on the other side of a soothing, swirly blue wall is marriage material.